 Pickleball Complex

-Recognizing the tremendous local growth in pickleball, the City of Asheville plans to construct a pickleball complex with 8-10 courts dedicated to the sport.
+Recognizing the tremendous local growth in pickleball, the City of Asheville plans to construct a pickleball complex in Roger Farmer Park with 8-10 courts dedicated to the sport.

 Roger Farmer Park